sirutisb/LeadGreen/docs/deployment-backend.md

    ```

 4. **Update Settings**:
-   - You'll need to update the image storage configuration in settings.py
+   - You will need to update the image storage configuration for use of cloudinary instead in settings.py

 ## 2. Database Setup